VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 ---
 {{< katex >}}

 A/B testing is a way of comparing two versions of something and deciding which performs better.
-It is a form of hypothesis testing, where we gather evidence about how our change impacts the metrics we care about.
-For example, Netflix might test out a new version of their recommendation algorithm and want to decide if it increases the amount of time users spend watching movies.
+It is a form of hypothesis testing, where we gather evidence about how our change impacts some metrics we care about and then based on this evidence make a decision whether to use the new version or keep the old one.
+For example, Netflix might test out a new variation of their recommendation algorithm and want to know if it increases the amount of time users spend watching movies.
 The classical hypothesis testing example however is the randomized control trial.

 ## Hypothesis Testing